Assense-Software-Solutions/OCI-Image-Builder/README.md

 ```

 ## Load the resulting Image
-While the result complies with OCI, it does not comply with e.g. podman and docker expactations.
+While the result complies with OCI, it does not comply with e.g. podman and docker expectations.
 Therefore one has to archive the result.

 ```bash
 tar -cf oci-image.tar -C oci-image .